Vicente Rojo Lluch: Exile

 After the fall of Catalonia, in February 1939, he moved with the government to France, where on 12 February 1939 he was promoted to the rank of Lieutenant General, only the second one in the Republican army.

+Prime Minister Juan Negrín sent Rojo several telegrams with instructions to return to Spain.
+Rojo refused to return, asserting that the war was already lost and that his current responsibility was to care for the refugee soldiers in France.
+He was joined in this decision by a number of other high-ranking Republican officers.
+According to Julián Zugazagoitia, a minister in Negrín's government, Rojo stated regarding his refusal, "The only reason for obeying the order to return is the duty of obedience but you surely realize that just because a superior officer orders us to jump out of a window we do not have to do so."
+Zugazagoitia later wondered whether Rojo's refusal to return could be explained by a passive complicity in the coup d'état being planned by Segismundo Casado, while the Italian communist Palmiro Togliatti viewed Rojo's actions as mere desertion.
+In his book ¡Alerta a los pueblos! published in 1939 after the end of the civil war, Rojo claimed that he had never received any orders to return.

-After a brief stay in that country, the Service of Emigration of Spanish Republicans (SERE) paid his passage to Buenos Aires.
+After a brief stay in France, the Service of Emigration of Spanish Republicans (SERE) paid his passage to Buenos Aires.
 Between 1943 and 1956 he taught as a professor at the military school of Bolivia.

 Rojo has been considered one of the most prestigious military officers of the Republic, and of the war as a whole.
 His figure was respected even by his Nationalist opponents.
 The most surprising homage is Francisco Franco's portrayal of him in the film Raza.